 Understanding income-producing investments—and how they might behave as interest rates rise—can help guide your search for income.Read More

 "Someone at age 75 or so may not be able to take as much investment risk," Kimbrough says.
 Still, you'll need your holdings to grow enough to outpace inflation, which is currently low but could rise along with interest rates.
-To help maintain income while you pursue growth, Kimbrough suggests the following approach: Consider dividing your assets into two buckets—one for guaranteed income-type investments and the other for more aggressive, longer-term investments.
+To help maintain current income while you pursue future growth, Kimbrough suggests the following approach: Consider dividing your assets into two buckets—one for guaranteed income-type investments and the other for more aggressive, longer-term investments.
 For the first bucket, you could purchase an immediate annuity that is designed to provide guaranteed monthly income for life.
 Most immediate annuities can be set up to also provide income to a surviving spouse.

 Just be aware that those potential benefits come with some risks—for example, that unless you buy inflation protection your buying power could wane; you might die too soon to recoup your investment; or the insurer promising your payments could fail.